-To reach Terramar Beach there are two possible ways.
-Above I have linked the address of Terramar Beach proper, but you may also enter this location via Warm Water Jetty Beach and then walk a bit south.
+There are two possible ways to reach Terramar Beach, Above I have linked the address of Terramar Beach proper, but you may also enter this location via Warm Water Jetty Beach and then walk a bit south.
 The truth is, is that the tide pools are about halfway between these two beaches.

 What I liked about these particular San Diego tide pools, is that not only can you examine what is down below in the water, you also can watch all the surfers in the waves at the same time.